-Note that the variables use (Input, Target or Unused) must be selected carefully.
+Note that the variables used (input, target, or unused) must be selected carefully.
 Any application must have one or more inputs and one or more targets.

-Finally, the instances divided into a training, a validation and a testing subsets.
-Here the instances are splitted at random with ratios 0.6, 0.2 and 0.2.
-More specifically, 186 instances are used for training, 61 for validation and 61 for testing.
+Finally, the instances are divided into training, validation, and testing subsets.
+Here the instances are split randomly with ratios 0.6, 0.2, and 0.2.
+More specifically, 186 instances are used for training, 61 for validation, and 61 for testing.

-Once the data set page has been edited we are ready to run a few related tasks.
+Once the data set page has been edited, we will run a few related tasks.
 With that, we check that the provided information is of good quality.

 As we can see, most of the data is concentrated at low resistance values.

 The second step is to set the neural network stuff.
-For approximation project types, it is usuallly composed by:
+For approximation project types it is usually composed of:

 The scaling layer section contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.
 Here the minimum and maximum method has been set.
 Nevertheless, the mean and standard deviation method would produce very similar results.

-A sigmoid hidden layer and a linear output layer of perceptrons will be used in this problem (this is the default in approximation).
-It must have 6 inputs, and 1 output neuron.
-While the numbers of inputs and output neurons are constrained by the problem, the number of neurons in the hidden layer is a design variable.
-Here we use 6 neurons in the hidden layer, which yields to 49 parameters.
-Finally, all the biases and synaptic weights in the neural network are initialized at random.
+It must have six inputs and one output neuron.
+While the problem constrains inputs and output neurons, the number of neurons in the hidden layer is a design variable.
+Here we use six neurons in the hidden layer, which yields 49 parameters.
+Finally, all the biases and synaptic weights in the neural network are initialized randomly.